todogroup/repolinter/README.md

 ```
 Repolinter will use https://github.com/benbalter/licensee and https://github.com/github/linguist when installed.

 Licensee will lead to a test being done to see if the project's licensee is identified by Licensee.
+Version 9.9.0 or later is needed, older versions will probably cause errors.

 Linguist allows per-language tests to be performed.